Reviewed Date: 05/12/2023

 Most SCORE members and presenters expressed concern that the expertise and experience of the individuals involved in the project contribute greatly to its success or struggles.
 Once you have exhausted your own resources, involve a consulting engineer.
+As previously noted, the selection of an engineering consultant may be necessary to help guide decision making in the earliest planning stages of a project especially those of a more complex project like a water or sewerage treatment plant.
 Consulting engineers serve a very important role in a construction project.
 It is their responsibility to match infrastructure and technology to solve a problem or improve a service.
-They begin with problems and concepts and add details until there is a solution.
+They begin with problems and concepts and add details until there a solution is identified.
 Many times they also handle much of the project administration and arrange financial packages.
 Project owners need an engineer who is qualified to perform these roles and who can communicate well and work well with city officials and staff.

 After selecting an engineer, outline the project definition derived in Step 1.
 Consider repeating the same set of questions with the engineer that you covered with your staff and regulators.
 Ask for ideas, recommendations and a timetable of activities.
 At this time, cost questions are difficult to answer.
 Initially the answers may be only estimates or relative costs, but as the project progresses more accurate estimates will emerge.